We may earn money or products from the companies or links mentioned in this post.

 So What Is The Cost Of Mickey’s Halloween Party Tickets At Disneyland

 Now that you know a little about the Halloween party at Disneyland, you are probably what the cost is.
 All magic comes with a price, and this event is no exception.
 Ticket prices start at $95 and go up to $130.
 YIKES!
 But let me tell you that many feel it is totally worth it!

 Should I Buy Party Tickets First, Or Book My Vacation First?

-I strongly suggest booking your vacation now, and then purchasing your party tickets once they go on sale.
-Now that the party dates have been released, hotels will book up fast.
-Plus, Disneyland could raise admission prices again this year (rumored it might happen, but we never know).
+I strongly suggest booking your vacation now and then purchasing your party tickets once they go on sale.
+Once the party dates have been released, hotels will book up fast.
+Plus, Disneyland could raise admission prices again in 2019 (Disneyland Prices Increased in January 2019).
 Booking now locks in your regular park ticket prices.

 If you purchas(d) tickets, be sure to check out my Top 10 Tips For Mickey’s Halloween Party.

 When you go to book, I suggest booking through Get Away Today.
 They have a couple of ticket sales going on for this year (Adults at Kids Prices for select dates or 5th Day Free) and they also offer third or fourth night free at hotels.
 They have a great layaway plan where you can book for $175 down (so you still have money to buy those party tickets when they go on sale) and then just pay the remaining balance two weeks before you travel.